Ibis Ripmo GX 2018 Review

 Our Analysis and Test Results

-The Ripmo is a high-end, light enduro/aggressive trail, bike.
+The Ripmo is a high-end, light enduro/aggressive trail bike.
 It is an excellent option for the rider who wants aggressive geometry with a sporty design.
 This bike has a mean attitude in rock gardens and steep trails while retaining an athletic and sporty feel.
 The combination of hard-charging abilities and a lively, finesse, feel is very difficult to come by.
 Riders who want long travel capability with mid-travel snappiness, handling, and acceleration will love this bike.
-The Ripmo is not the best choice for full days in the saddle given its long wheelbase and burly feel.
+The Ripmo is capable of long days in the saddle despite its long wheelbase and burly feel.
 This bike is an impressively efficient climber and it handles well in tight and technical terrain compared to similar bikes in this travel range.
 If you're a rider seeking enduro performance while retaining sharp handling and excellent climbing abilities, we think this is one of the best options on the market.

 The Ripmo features DW-Link suspension.
 This is a dual link system with one link located above the bottom bracket and another approximately halfway up the seat tube.
 Both links rotate in the same direction as the bike moves through its travel.
 This design offers excellent pedaling efficiency and functions well under braking forces.
 One downside is questionable small bump compliance.

 Our large Ripmo GX has a measured 628mm effective top tube and 473mm reach.
 The chainstays measure 436mm and the wheelbase is 1220mm.
 The head tube angle is 65.8-degrees and the seat tube angle measures a steep 76.1-degrees.
 The bike hit the scales at an impressive 29 lbs 7 oz without pedals or tubes.